Sponsored by Tropical North Queensland

 Susan Wise says – Spot a platypus in the wild at Yungaburra – a great little town to spend a couple of days in.

-Tanya Manwaring says – Our little ones loved The Crystal Caves, Milla Milla falls and Lake Tinaroo.
+Tanya Manwaring says – Our little ones loved The Crystal Caves, Milla Milla falls, and Lake Tinaroo.
 Good spot to pick up some great local coffee.

 Emma Michelmore says – Visit Granite gorge, you get to feed cute wallabies and there is a beautiful scenic walk.

-We stayed in a comfortable two bedroom cabin.
-Just down the road is the Chinese Gardens and the platypus pool – we couldn’t spot any, but many say they do.
+We stayed in a comfortable two-bedroom cabin.
+Just down the road are the Chinese Gardens and the platypus pool – we couldn’t spot any, but many say they do.

 It’s also close to the centre of town and a short drive to many of the Tablelands attractions.

+Disclaimer: We visited in partnership with Tropical North Queensland, but all the thoughts and ideas in this guide are our own.
 For more details on magical Queensland drives, including the Waterfall Circuit and the Savannah Way Drive visit Drive North Queensland.